 I am a big fan of Earth Runners and am more than happy to promote them to anyone and everyone!
 We are lucky enough to have an affiliate link set up on the website and blog, so you can easily grab a pair through us.
 We ONLY affiliate with brands we 100% trust and respect.
 So stay tuned for that!

 Want a pair?
-Grab em here
+Grab some here! (affiliate link)

 Thanks to Michael and the team at Earth Runners for making these amazing shoes!
 Love your work guys!